jdittrich/userNeedResearchBook/text/allURBook.md

 However, when giving this kind of feedback you should be careful though not to skew the answers by indicating that some information is better than other.
-If you throw in a »yes, great« combined with nodding (as if you prefer what the participant did in comparsion to something else) or if you just make a rather unmotivated »mm« and frown (as if what is told does not match your expectations) the participant will get selective about his/her answers and focus on stuff you seem to like.
+If you throw in a »yes, great« combined with nodding (as if you prefer what the participant did in comparison to something else) or if you just make a rather unmotivated »mm« and frown (as if what is told does not match your expectations) the participant will get selective about his/her answers and focus on stuff you seem to like.
 Try